GokulALT/ollamaChatWrapper/README.md

-# OllamaChat - Chat with Local LLMs
+# Ollama Chat Studio - Chat with Local LLMs

 This is a Next.js application built with Firebase Studio that allows you to chat with large language models (LLMs) hosted by a local Ollama server.
 It features a clean user interface built with ShadCN UI components and Tailwind CSS.